ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 figure-eights, or more chaotic motions.
 The direction parameters add extra dynamism by altering the angle of particle emission over time.

+#### SpringJointSetting Parameters
+These settings define the behavior of spring joints attached to particles:
+- `stiffness`: Stiffness of the spring (0.0 to 1000.0)
+- `damping`: Damping factor of the spring (0.0 to 100.0)
+- `rest_length`: Rest length of the spring (0.0 to 100.0)
+- `max_distance`: Maximum distance the spring can stretch (0.0 to 500.0)

+#### StaticBody Parameters
+These settings define static bodies in the simulation that particles can interact with.
+It allows you to draw solid objects, like walls for instance.
+You can chain them together to add N to a given simulation:
+- `shape_type`: Type of shape ("segment" or "polygon")
+- `x1`, `y1`, `x2`, `y2`: Coordinates defining the shape
+- `elasticity`: Bounciness of the static body (0.0 to 1.0)
+- `friction`: Friction of the static body (0.0 to 1.0)
+- `draw`: Whether to visualize the static body and how thick
+- `color`: Color of the static body (RGB tuple)

 #### GravityWell Parameters
 These are optional inputs for a simulation space.
 They can be chained together to have N in a given simulation.
 - `x`: X-coordinate of the gravity well (0.0 to 1.0)